doorgan/untitled/README.md

 - `update`: Invoked every time a store is updated or an attribute changes.

 - `render`: Invoked right after a component update.
 The returned value will be used to render the component's contents.
+Renders are scheduled to run on animation frames, so no renders will occur if the browser tab is not active.

 ## Templating
 Templating is done via